漸 → 小過

 Changing Lines

-Six at the beginning means: The wild goose gradually draws near the shore.
-The young son is in danger.
-There is talk.
+Six in the fourth place means: The wild goose goes gradually draws near the tree.
+Perhaps it will find a flat branch.
 No blame.

 Line 5